ionify/about/origin.md

 ### jsonp

-[JSONP](https://en.wikipedia.org/wiki/JSONP) provided an alternative, but required wrapping JSON in a `function` call or padding it with a variable assignment.
+[JSONP](https://en.wikipedia.org/wiki/JSONP) provided an alternative, but required wrapping JSON in a `function` call or padding it with a variable assignment:

 ```javascript
 Load ('http://remo.te/some.jsonp?call=on')